Q: What is the current guidance about testing?

 Q: Who must participate in entry testing?

-A: Entry testing is required for residential students.
+A: Entry testing is required for residential students who are exempt from vaccination.

 Q: How are residential students tested prior to their return to campus?

-A: Residential students are mailed personal testing kits prior to their return to campus.
+A: They are mailed personal testing kits prior to their return to campus.
 The kit contains instructions for how to conduct personal testing and mail samples to a lab for analysis.
 Students are also given instructions for how to receive test results.

 Q: What kind of tests are mailed to students for entry testing?